Kirkland Elementary School District

-In addition to Kirkland the district includes Wilhoit.
+The district includes Wilhoit census-designated place, as well as the unincorporated areas of Kirkland, Wagoner and Walnut Grove.

 The school was established circa 1909.
 As of 2019 the school district has little of a taxation base, so much of the taxes comes from residents.
 The residents lacked the tax money to rebuild the school, though the current building had modern technology.